droundy/recipes-site/index.md

 Cook for ten minutes until the pastor is ready.
 Turn off the heat and stir in the parmesan cheese until melted.

+## Equal ingredients

+- 2 cups whole wheat flour
+- 1/4 cup oil
+- 1/2 cup milk
+- 1/2 tsp salt
+- 4 eggs

+### crepes

+ - 1 3/4 cup water

+Mix the flour and eggs, then gradually add milk and water.
+At the end add salt and butter and beat until smooth.
+Set stove to 4 (on our new stove) and pour in 1/3 cup of batter per crepe.

+### quiche

+#### crust

+- 3/4 cup ice water

+Mix flour and salt.
+Beat oil and cold water to thicken.
+Mix these things together, and press into a glass pie pan.

+#### filling

+- 1/2 cup grated cheddar cheese
+- 1/3 cup grated parmesan cheese
+- 2 cups frozen spinach, thawed

+Preheat the oven to 350 degrees.
+Thaw the spinach and let it drip dry in the colander.
+Bake the crust for 8 or so minutes first.
+Mix together eggs, milk and parmesan cheese.
+Put the spinach into the pan, then the cheddar cheese, then the egg mixture.
+Bake for about 45 minutes.

+### breakfast burritos

+### crackers

+### pasta?

+### biscuits?

+### pancakes?